tdeekens/msc-thesis/interview-transcriptions/markdown/DM-1.md

 ### Do you see any obstacles with the organisation and how it is structured?
 Any obstacles that can hinder the transformation towards agile - maybe some parts are incompatible?

 I think we have done some changes since we started.
 We have done some changes in order to better support the transformation.
 I see that we are facing obstacles right now that we will or are planning to deal with.
 If there are... connected to the agile way of working?
 Let me think about that, that's...
 So what we are looking at right now is, we are trying to find the balance in the agile transformation.
 What we have done is pretty much establishing cross-functional teams, getting a broad competence base so that the teams can be efficient or at least effective in developing software across different products basically.
-So that has been the focus and what we are seeing right now is that we have some what lost, we assume that the product skills and the deeper competence would always be there because that's what we came from so when we did the transformation we focused on getting this broad and cross view in.
+So that has been the focus and what we are seeing right now is that we have some what we lost, we assume that the product skills and the deeper competence would always be there because that's what we came from so when we did the transformation we focused on getting this broad and cross view in.
 And what we are seeing now is that we are losing that depth that product depth and that's what we are seeing that this organisation does not really support.

 ### Why are you losing it?